Security on untrusted networks #

 - "AccountID: 1"

-To allow unauthenticated access to a specific tenant, define the unauthorized_user as shown below:
+To allows unauthenticated access to the specific tenant, define the unauthorized_user as shown below:

 unauthorized_user: